 Thomas Cochrane is an Academic Advisor and Senior Lecturer in educational Technology at AUT University’s Centre for Learning and Teaching (CfLAT).
 In 2011 he was awarded as an Ascilite Fellow http://www.ascilite.org.au/index.php?p=awards.
 His research interests include mobile learning, social software (web 2.0), communities of practice, and the scholarship of technology enhanced learning (SOTEL).
 His PHD thesis was titled: “Mobilizing Learning: Transforming pedagogy with mobile web 2.0”.
 Thomas has managed and implemented over 50 mobile learning projects, with a recent focus upon Android and iOS smartphones and the iPad as catalysts to enable student-generated content and student-generated learning contexts, bridging formal and informal learning environments.
 Thomas has a peer-reviewed research portfolio spanning 38 journal articles, 22 book chapters, and over 100 conference proceedings (http://goo.gl/maps/YxkYP), receiving best paper awards at Ascilite 2009, ALT-C 2011, ALT-C 2012.
 He has been invited to keynote at several international educational technology conferences including: the 2012 Australian Moodle Moot, the 2012 m-Libraries conference in the UK, the launch of UWS massive iPad project in February 2013, the 2014 IBSA VET Practitioners Conference in Melbourne, and an invited speaker at EdMedia2014 (Tampere, Finland), and an Educator In Residence at the Disruptive Media Learning Lab, Coventry University in September 2015.
+Thomas was an invited keynote at the University of Western Australia’s Mlearning Summit in September 2016.

 Support for elearning and learning technologies for Unitec teaching staff, pushing the boundaries of educational technology for enhancing teaching and learning at Unitec.
 Development of eLearning strategy integrating : SOTL, communities of practice for professional development, mobile learning, and worked with ITS to deploy a campus WiFi infrastructure.